Juzcallmekaushik/Juzcallmekaushik/README.md

 ## I'm a Fullstack Developer & Graphic Designer

 - 🌱 Experienced in Python, HTML, CSS, Next.js, JavaScript, React and TypeScript.
-- 🏆 Building AceTrack
-- 🤖 Coding and refining a full-fledged Attendance Application
+- 🏆 Building AceTrack, a full-fledged Attendance Application
 - 👦🏻 Pronouns: He/Him.

 ## 📫 How to Contact Me?